caltechlibrary/dataset/docs/datasetd.md

 End points
 ----------

 The following end points are supported by _datasetd_

 - `/` returns documentation for _datasetd_
 - `/collections` returns a list of available collections.

 The following end points are per colelction.
 They are available for each collection where the settings are set to true.
 Some end points require POST HTTP method and specific content types.

-The terms `<COLLECTION_ID>`, `<KEY>` and `<SEMVER>` refer to the collection path, the string representing the "key" to a JSON document and semantic version number for attachment.
+The terms "<COLLECTION_ID>", "<KEY>" and "<SEMVER>" refer to the collection path, the string representing the "key" to a JSON document and semantic version number for attachment.
 Unless specified end points support the GET method exclusively.

 - `/<COLLECTION_ID>` returns general dataset documentation with some tailoring to the collection.
 - `/<COLLECTION_ID>/keys` returns a list of keys available in the collection
-- `/<COLLECTION_ID>/create` returns documentation on the "create" end point
+- `/<COLLECTION_ID>/create` returns documentation on the `create` end point
-- `/<COLLECTION_IO>/create/<KEY>` requires the POST method with content type header of "application/json".
+- `/<COLLECTION_IO>/create/<KEY>` requires the POST method with content type header of `application/json`.
 It can accept JSON document up to 1 MiB in size.
 It will create a new JSON document in the collection or return an HTTP error if that fails
-- `/<COLLECTION_ID>/read` returns documentation on the "read" end point
+- `/<COLLECTION_ID>/read` returns documentation on the `read` end point
 - `/<COLLECTION_ID>/read/<KEY>` returns a JSON object for key or a HTTP error
-- `/<COLLECTION_ID>/update` returns documentation on the "update" end point
+- `/<COLLECTION_ID>/update` returns documentation on the `update` end point
-- `/COLLECTION_ID>/update/<KEY>` requires the POST method with content type header of "application/json".
+- `/COLLECTION_ID>/update/<KEY>` requires the POST method with content type header of `application/json`.
 It can accept JSON document up to 1 MiB is size.
 It will replace an existing document in the collection or return an HTTP error if that fails
-- `/<COLLECTION_ID>/delete` returns documentation on the "delete" end point
+- `/<COLLECTION_ID>/delete` returns documentation on the `delete` end point
 - `/COLLECTION_ID>/delete/<KEY>` requires the GET method.
 It will delete a JSON document for the key provided or return an HTTP error

-JSON document attachments:

 - `/<COLLECTION_ID>/attach` returns documentation on attaching a file to a JSON document in the collection.
-- `/COLLECTION_ID>/attach/<KEY>/<SEMVER>` requires a POST method and expects a multi-part web form providing the filename in the field "filaname".
+- `/COLLECTION_ID>/attach/<KEY>/<SEMVER>/<FILENAME>` requires a POST method and expects a multi-part web form providing the filename in the `filename` field.
+The <FILENAME> in the URL is used in storing the file.
 The document will be written the JSON document directory by `<KEY>` in sub directory indicated by `<SEMVER>`.
 See https://semver.org/ for more information on semantic version numbers.
 - `/<COLLECTION_ID>/retrieve` returns documentation on how to retrieve a versioned attachment from a JSON document.
 - `/<COLLECTION_ID>/retrieve/<KEY>/<SEMVER>/<FILENAME>` returns the versioned attachment from a JSON document or an HTTP error if that fails
 - `/<COLLECTION_ID>/prune` removes a versioned attachment from a JSON document or returns an HTTP error if that fails.